thecodingmachine/safe/CONTRIBUTING.md

 ### Generator

-* `safe.php` is the CLI entry point, with a few utility commands, but the most important one is `generate`, which generates the Safe-PHP code.
+* `safe.php` is the CLI entry point, with a few utility commands, but the most important one is `\Safe\Commands\GenerateCommand`, which does the
-* `GenerateCommand` is the class that actually does the generation:
+  generation:
+  * Use `\Safe\XmlDocParser` to parse the PHP XML documentation and pull out information about `Method`s, `Parameter`s, and `Type`s - try to figure out which methods are unsafe.
-  * Call `Scanner` to get a list of all the PHP XML documentation files (returned in a `ScannerResponse`).
+  * Use `\Safe\PhpStanFunctions` to get a bit of extra data from PHPStan's typehint database, and merge that with the XML info.
-  * Use `DocPage` to parse each XML file and extract the relevant information.
-    * The "relevant information" is a list of `Method`s, which have `Parameter`s, which have `Type`s.
-    * (As well as taking some information from the PHP XML docs, we also take some type-hint information from PHPStan's type-hint database, and merge these sources together to get a more complete picture.)
-  * Given a bunch of `Method` meta-data objects, `FileCreator` will create files in `generated/` and use `WritePhpFunction` to write safe wrappers for each function into those files.
+  * Given this list of unsafe functions, use `\Safe\Generator` to write a bunch of safe wrappers.

 ### End-Users